-Notebook Computer & Wireless Network On a notebook computer that can connect to the BiblioTECH server, install the Circulation module. (refer below for usage notes) This is the recommended method as it allows direct access to the resources from the portable computer and enables the system to be continuously maintained.
+Note: This is the recommended method as it allows direct access to the resources from the portable computer and enables the system to be continuously maintained.

-On a computer that can connect to the BiblioTECH server, install the Circulation module. (refer below for usage notes)
+On a computer that can connect to the BiblioTECH server, install the Circulation Manager (usage notes below).

 On a notebook computer, install the Portable Stocktake module.
-When scanning is complete, you need to transfer the stocktake information back to a computer with the Circulation module running. (refer below for usage notes)
+When scanning is complete, you will need to transfer the stocktake information back to a computer with the Circulation Manager running (usage notes below).

-one for those resources incorrectly shelved
+One for those resources incorrectly shelved/housed.

-one for those needing attention (damaged, etc.).
+One for those needing attention (damaged, etc.).

 One placed near the shelves/housing with a sign 'Stocktaking – DO NOT return items to the shelves.
 Please place in this tub instead'.